 Inpatient treatment offers a couple key dynamics that outpatient treatment does not.
-Inpatient care imbues participants with feelings of security and safety, as 24-hour supervision prevents the possibility of relapse.
+Inpatient opioid rehab care imbues participants with feelings of security and safety, as 24-hour supervision prevents the possibility of relapse.

 The sense of protection of inpatient therapy comes from giving clients a place that is free of the stresses and temptations of the outside world.
 Here, they have distance from the problems that may have lured them to heroin in the first place, and they can focus all their time and energy on healing and restoring themselves.
 The freedoms offered by outpatient therapy are very attractive, but they are not for everyone – and generally, they are not for those suffering from this serious addiction.

-A network of relationships and support can be created in inpatient treatment.
-Psych Central refers to this as a “therapeutic community,” whereby the participants in an inpatient program form a bond of encouragement and understanding that lasts far beyond the last day of formal treatment.
-Some of the friendships made in these programs can help those struggling to stay on the wagon when their sobriety is threatened.
+A network of relationships and support can be created in inpatient treatment and is called a therapeutic community.4 In such a community, the participants in an inpatient program form a bond of encouragement and understanding that may last beyond the last day of formal treatment.
+Some of the bonds formed in these programs can help those struggling to stay sober.4

 Additionally, health insurance plans may offer coverage for inpatient treatment (pursuant to a doctor’s written referral), as long as the treatment costs for inpatient therapy do not exceed the costs that would be incurred by surgical or medical treatment.
 Rehabilitation centers usually offer a range of payment options, such as sliding scale or monthly payment plans, to help individuals pay for their treatment.

 Whether a patient is referred to an inpatient or outpatient program depends on the results of the initial intake process.
 Most intakes use the criteria set forth by the American Society of Addiction Medicine (ASAM), which examines six dimensions for determining the individual’s position on the addiction spectrum:8